CindyLinz/JS-GreenDefine/README.md

 concrete usage.

-If you've download the whole repository, put the [CoffeeScript/extras/coffee-script.js][] file as src/plugins/coffee-script.js, and put the [LiveScript/extras/livescript.js][] file as src/plugins/livescript.js, and put the [jQuery][] file as test/jquery.js .
+If you've download the whole repository, put the [CoffeeScript/extras/coffee-script.js][] file as src/plugins/coffee-script.js, put the [LiveScript/extras/livescript.js][] file as src/plugins/livescript.js, put the [CoffeeCup/lib/coffeecup.js][] file as src/plugins/coffeecup.js, and put the [jQuery][] file as test/jquery.js .

 Open the browser on develop.html (you should have a web server).